 Doctors may use stem cell therapy to treat osteoporosis in the future.
 In 2016, researchers found that injecting a particular kind of stem cell into mice

 Scientists believe that genetic factors strongly determine bone density.
 Researchers are investigating which genes are responsible for bone formation and loss in the hope that this might offer new osteoporosis treatment in the future.

 Doctors have identified several risk factors for osteoporosis.
 Some are modifiable, but it is not possible to avoid others.

 The body continually absorbs old bone tissue and generates new bone to maintain bone density, strength, and structural integrity.

-Bone density peaks when a person is in their late 20s, and it starts to weaken at around 35 years of age, As a person grows older, bone breaks down faster than it rebuilds.
+Bone density peaks when a person is in their late 20s, and it starts to weaken at around 35 years.
+As a person grows older, bone breaks down faster than it rebuilds.
 Osteoporosis may develop if this breakdown occurs excessively.

-It can affect both males and females, but it is most likely to occur in women after menopause because of the sudden decrease in estrogen.
-Estrogen normally protects women against osteoporosis.
+It can affect both males and females, but it is most likely to occur in females after menopause due to the sudden decrease in estrogen, which usually protects against osteoporosis.

 The IOF advises that once people reach 50 years of age, 1 in 3 women and 1 in 5 men will experience fractures due to osteoporosis.

 According to the American College of Rheumatology, nonmodifiable risk factors include: